StigChristensen/sinus/public/wp-content/plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==

+= 4.4.4 =
+* Fix problem with Paii attempted to be loaded after removal.

+= 4.4.3 =
+* Only make transaction status checks on orders with _transaction_id AND payment methods 'quickpay', 'mobilepay' and 'viabill'
+* Remove Paii gateway instance

+= 4.4.2 =
+* Fix I18n textdomain load bug
+* Add wpml-config.xml
+* Add title to wpml-config.xml
+* Add description to wpml-config.xml
+* Add checkout_button_text to wpml-config.xml
+* Add 'order_post_id' param to callback URL on recurring payments to ensure compatability with third party software changing the order number.
+* Add maxlength on text_on_statement

 = 4.4.1 =
 * Fix incosistent subscription check which might cause problems for some shops.